sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 **Training details:**
 **Batch size of 48** was used, with **drop rate** of **50 percent**.
-The learning rate started at 0.1 and gradually decayed.
+The learning rate started at 0.01 and gradually decayed.
 The rest of the hyperparameters' setting was the default.
 L1 regularization set at 0.0001.
 Rhythm and Harmonic Progression loss were used.

 **Changelog:**
-- This model involved manual learning rate decay by multiplying 0.1 to the current learning rate.
+- This model involved manual learning rate decay.
+- The decay rate is equal to multiplying the current value by 0.1.
 The learning rate was decreased everytime after the early-stop activated.
-- This model started with the learning rate at 0.1

 ## List of Modified files
 - **events_rnn_train.py**